-Just soak your ground or whole flax seeds in water.
-Then mix with a seasoning.
+Just soak your ground or whole flax seeds in water (at least 45 minutes).
+Optional - add your favorite seasoning.

-You can make a savory low carb cracker with an Italian or Mexican flavor with the seasonings that you decide to use in this recipe.
+You can make a savory low carb cracker with an Italian or Mexican seasoning that you create for this recipe.